Pinky, Elmyra & the Brain: Development

 Warner Bros. network executives had reportedly wanted Pinky and the Brain to be part of a sitcom "more like The Simpsons".
-In a press release, Warner Bros. stated that the new series was "a fresh approach to popular favorites as Pinky & The Brain move from ACME Labs to America's suburbs when they are adopted by the extremely excitable Elmyra."
+In a press release, Warner Bros. stated that the new series was "a fresh approach to popular favorites as Pinky & The Brain move from ACME Labs to America's suburbs when they are adopted by the extremely excitable Elmyra".
 The idea was reportedly met with resistance from the producers of the series.

 The apparent dissatisfaction with Warner Bros.' decision to change Pinky and the Brain showed up in episodes.
 The last script that producer Peter Hastings wrote before leaving Warner Bros. for Disney Television Animation was the episode "You'll Never Eat Food Pellets in This Town Again!", in which the demise of Pinky and the Brain is caused by network decisions to change the show.

 The theme song for Pinky, Elmyra & the Brain included the lyric: "So Pinky and the Brain share a new domain.
 It's what the network wants, why bother to complain?"
 The lyric is accompanied by a shot in which Pinky and the Brain get kicked out of the Warner Bros. office.
-In addition, a spoken line by the Brain towards the end of the theme song states: "I deeply resent this."
+In addition, a spoken line by the Brain towards the end of the theme song states: "I deeply resent this".

 Nominations and awards

 Pinky, Elmyra & the Brain won an Annie Award in 1999, for "Outstanding Individual Achievement for Voice Acting in an Animated Television Production."
 Both Rob Paulsen for his voicing of Pinky and Cree Summer for her voicing of Elmyra were nominated in the category, with Paulsen winning the award.
-That same year Pinky, Elmyra & the Brain was nominated for another Annie Award, "Outstanding Individual Achievement for Directing in an Animated Television Production," as well as winning a Daytime Emmy Award in 2000, for "Outstanding Children's Animated Program."
+That same year Pinky, Elmyra & the Brain was nominated for another Annie Award, "Outstanding Individual Achievement for Directing in an Animated Television Production."

+Also in 1999, Pinky, Elmyra & the Brain was nominated for a Daytime Emmy Award, for "Outstanding Children's Animated Program", which it lost to PBS Kids show Arthur.
+The next year in 2000, the show was nominated again for the award and won.